 scheduling jobs based on the policy definition.
 If new data is

-simply select a restore point that is tagged with the policy name used
+The normal workflow for restoring applications can be followed and, when given the choice, simply select a restore point that is tagged with the import policy name.

 While migrating applications across clusters, regions, and clouds is significantly simpler with K10, there are still other considerations to be aware of that might impact your migration workflow.
-The below sections cover these considerations in detail for a smoother migration process.
+The sections below cover these considerations in detail for a smoother migration process.

 While the K10 platform will protect all resources that are discovered in the application namespace, it intentionally does not gather resources that are not part of an application namespace but only found at the cluster level.
 Examples of such resources include Custom Resource Definitions or CRDS (but not the actual Custom Resources or CRs), Storage Classes, or Cluster Role Bindings.
-We assume that these resources will be deployed as a part of cluster creation by the administrator or the cluster deployment process.
+K10 assumes that these resources will be deployed as a part of cluster creation by the administrator or the cluster deployment process.
 This is of particular importance when migrating applications to a new cluster as the absence of these resources could cause application restore failures.

 Related to the issue of cluster-wide resources, there are Kubernetes resources that are only found in a namespace but have a resource conflict with other applications in the same cluster.
 While generally discouraged for production usage, a commonly observed resource that falls in this category is the NodePort service.
 Once claimed by an application, a subsequent request for the same NodePort will conflict and be disallowed.
 Whenever possible, K10 attempts to work around such limitations by resetting such settings on restore to a cluster-provided non-conflicting value.
 For example, with NodePort, K10 will allow Kubernetes to pick a port from the default port range allocated to the NodePort service.